robric/wiki-contrail-controller/Simple-Gateway.md

     3. ConnectForVirtualGateway can be used by stageful clients, which allows audit of virtual gateway configuration.
 Upon a new ConnectForVirtualGateway request, one minute is given for the configuration to be redone.
 Any older virtual gateway configuration remaining after this time is deleted.

 ## To create a virtual gateway
-1. Run the following script on the compute node where the virtual gateway will be created.
+* Run the following script on the compute node where the virtual gateway will be created.
 This script enables forwarding on the node, creates the required interface, adds it to vrouter, adds required routes in the host OS and send the thrift message to the vrouter agent to create the virtual gateway.

     For example, to create interface vgw1 with subnets 20.30.40.0/24 and 30.40.50.0/24 in vrf default-domain:admin:vn1:vn1, run

-    `python /opt/contrail/utils/provision_vgw_interface.py --oper create —interface vgw1 —subnets 20.30.40.0/24 30.40.50.0/24 --routes 8.8.8.0/24 9.9.9.0/24 --vrf default-domain:admin:vn1:vn1`
+    `python /opt/contrail/utils/provision_vgw_interface.py --oper create --interface vgw1 --subnets 20.30.40.0/24 30.40.50.0/24 --routes 8.8.8.0/24 9.9.9.0/24 --vrf default-domain:admin:vn1:vn1`

 ## To delete a virtual gateway
-1. Run the following script on the compute node where the virtual gateway was created.
+*  Run the following script on the compute node where the virtual gateway was created.
 This sends the DeleteVirtualGateway thrift message to the vrouter agent to delete the virtual gateway, deletes the interface from vrouter and deletes the routes added in the host OS.

-    `python /opt/contrail/utils/provision_vgw_interface.py --oper delete --interface gw_test1 --subnets 20.30.40.0/24 30.40.50.0/24`
+    `python /opt/contrail/utils/provision_vgw_interface.py --oper delete --interface vgw1 --subnets 20.30.40.0/24 30.40.50.0/24`

 If using a stateful client, send the ConnectForVirtualGateway thrift message to the vrouter agent when the client starts.